Vaani Kapoor

-Vaani Kapoor (born 23 August 1988) is an Indian actress who known for her work in Hindi films.
-She made her acting debut with the romantic comedy film Shuddh Desi Romance, which became critical and commercial success, and earned her Filmfare Award for Best Female Debut.
+Vaani Kapoor (born 23 August 1988) is an Indian actress who works in Hindi films.
+After completing a bachelor's degree in tourism studies, she made her acting debut with Yash Raj Films' romantic comedy film Shuddh Desi Romance (2013), for which she received the Filmfare Award for Best Female Debut.

-After facing criticism for her performances in the Tamil film Aaha Kalyanam (2014) and Befikre (2016), Kapoor took a three-year hiatus.
-She has since played brief roles of the love interest in action films, such as War (2019), and gained praise for starring as a transgender woman in the romantic comedy Chandigarh Kare Aashiqui (2021).
+After facing criticism for her performances in the company's romantic comedies Aaha Kalyanam (2014) and Befikre (2016), she took a three-year hiatus.
+Kapoor has since earned commercial success with brief roles of the love interest in action thriller War (2019) and crime thriller Raid 2 (2025).
+She also gained praise for starring as a transgender woman in the romantic comedy Chandigarh Kare Aashiqui (2021).

-Early life and education
+Early life

 Kapoor was born in Delhi, India, into a Punjabi Hindu family.
 Kapoor's father Shiv Kapoor is a furniture exports entrepreneur and her mother Dimpy Kapoor is a teacher-turned marketing executive.
 She did her schooling from Mata Jai Kaur Public School in Ashok Vihar, North West Delhi.
-Later she enrolled in Indira Gandhi National Open University at Maidan Garhi, completing a bachelor's degree in tourism studies, after which she took up an internship with Oberoi Hotels & Resorts in Jaipur, Rajasthan and later worked for ITC Hotel.
+Later she enrolled in Indira Gandhi National Open University at Maidan Garhi, completing a bachelor's degree in tourism studies, after which she took up an internship with Oberoi Hotels & Resorts in Jaipur, Rajasthan and later worked for ITC Hotel Mumbai.
 She was signed by the Elite Model Management for modeling projects.

 Career

+Early success and hiatus (2013–2017)

 Kapoor started her career in the Hindi film industry by signing a three films deal with Yash Raj Films.
 She was selected through an audition to play a supporting role in the romantic comedy Shuddh Desi Romance, alongside Sushant Singh Rajput and Parineeti Chopra.
 The film dealt with the subject of live-in relationships; it received positive feedback from critics, and Kapoor's portrayal of an outspoken girl, Tara, was praised.
 Mohar Basu of Koimoi wrote that Kapoor was "a pleasant debutant though she isn’t an overtly powerful actress" while Madhureeta Mukherjee of The Times Of India thought that she was "impressive, pretty and commands a good screen-presence".
 Shuddh Desi Romance collected ₹76 crore (US$9.8 million) at the box-office worldwide and emerged as a commercial success.
 At the 59th Filmfare Awards, Kapoor was awarded with the Best Female Debut award.

 Kapoor's next release was the Tamil romantic comedy Aaha Kalyanam, an official remake of the 2010 Hindi film Band Baaja Baaraat.
 She was cast opposite Nani and learned the Tamil language for the film.
 Upon release, the film was panned by critics and her performance was poorly received.
 In 2016, Kapoor appeared in Aditya Chopra's romantic comedy Befikre opposite Ranveer Singh, which was set in Paris.
 She played Shyra Gill, a French tourist guide of Indian descent whose romantic liaisons with Singh's character leads to conflict between them.
-The received negative reviews from critics and was considered to be a box-office failure.
+The film received negative reviews from critics and was considered to be a box-office failure.
+In 2017, she appeared in a music video titled "Main Yaar Manana Ni" by Yashita Sharma under the label of YRF.